3LISP FUNDAMENTALS

 Introducing Global Variables

-Common Lisp supports both global variables, but also lexically scope variables.
+Common Lisp supports both globally and lexically scoped variables.
 There are several ways to define variables.

 (defvar *debug* t)